Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

-\right. \ee In the above, each $\mc{K}_i$ is a set of some optimizers of \reff{eq:lowerlvopt}.
-We can solve \reff{eq:upperlvopt} again for an optimizer.
-If it is verified to be a NE, then we are done.
-If it is not, we can add more inequalities like \reff{cutineq:NE}.
-Repeating this procedure, we get the following algorithm.
+\right. \ee In the above, each $\mcal{K}_i$ is a set of some optimizers of \reff{eq:lowerlvopt}.
+We solve \reff{eq:upperlvopt} again for a minimizer, say, $\hat{u}$.
+If $\hat{u}$ is verified to be an NE, then we are done.
+If it is not, we can add more inequalities like \reff{cutineq:NE} to exclude both $u$ and $\hat{u}$.
+Repeating this procedure, we get the following algorithm for computing an NE.

-\begin{alg} \rm For the NEP given as in \reff{eq:subprob} and \reff{eq:NEP}, do the following
+\begin{alg} For the NEP given as in \reff{eq:subprob} and \reff{eq:NEP}, do the following

 \begin{itemize}